-In the case of people applying for jobs or volunteering for The Art Room, all information collected on applicants will be permanently deleted after 6 months from the last applications submitted to the portal.
+In the case of people applying for jobs or Counselling Placements at Place2Be, all information collected on applicants will be permanently deleted after 6 months from the last applications submitted to the portal.

-In the case of people undergoing volunteering at The Art Room, all information will be permanently deleted after 6 years from the end date of their last placement.
+In the case of people undergoing Counselling Placements at Place2Be, all information will be permanently deleted after 6 years from the end date of their last placement.
 Please note that in certain circumstances, we may hold this data for a longer period if for example we believe in good faith that the law or relevant regulators require us to preserve your data.